Nylite-soda/yc_directory2-2/DOCUMENTATION.md

     -   `ImagePlaceholder.tsx`: A custom component to display a styled placeholder when an image is missing.
     -   `EmptyState.tsx`: A custom component to display a message when content is not available.
 -   `StartupCard.tsx`: The core component for displaying a single startup in the grid.
 It is carefully structured to be responsive and handle varying content lengths gracefully.
--   `StartupForm.tsx`: The client component for creating a new startup.
+-   `StartupForm.tsx`: The client component for creating and editing a startup.
 It uses the `useActionState` hook to manage form state and validation.
+-   `UserEditForm.tsx`: The client component for editing a user's profile.
+It also uses the `useActionState` hook.
 -   `Navbar.tsx`: The main navigation bar, which dynamically changes to show login/logout buttons and the user's avatar based on the authentication state.
 -   `LoadingScreen.tsx`: Provides the global loading state context (`LoadingProvider`) and the loading screen overlay.
 -   `LoadingLink.tsx`: A custom wrapper around the Next.js `<Link>` component that triggers the global loading screen on navigation.